apra-saputra/movie_app/README.md

 - run getway, and start expo then you ready to go

 ## Note :
-- there is something go wrong when i try to uninstall few package that not use, so i left it
+- there is something go wrong when i try to uninstall few package that not used, so i left it

 ## Scrennshot